-Flexi-access drawdown will reduce the size of your pension fund and the investment growth may not be sufficient to maintain the level of income you wish to draw.
+Flexi-access drawdown will reduce the size of your pension pot and the investment growth may not be sufficient to maintain the level of income you wish to draw.
 If you withdraw money at a rate greater than the growth achieved by your investments, your remaining fund will reduce in value.
-The level of income you take will need to be reviewed if the fund becomes too small - this is more likely the higher the level of income you take.
+You'll need to review the level of income you take if the value of your pension pot becomes too small - this is more likely the higher the level of income you take.